The editor Vim supports Unicode natively.

 possible encodings for them (including hex, decimal, and HTML) at this very

-useful page.
+.
 Use this on the Vim command line, or add it to your

 ~/.vimrc file.